Government to launch legal action to stop Covid inquiry seeing Boris Johnson's WhatsApps

 The decision to launch a judicial review of Ms Hallett’s request now risks fuelling allegations of a cover-up, with the Lib Dems labelling the Government “cowards”.

-Liberal Democrat Deputy Leader Daisy Cooper MP said: “This cowardly attempt to obstruct a vital public inquiry is a kick in the teeth for bereaved families who’ve already waited far too long for answers.
+Liberal Democrat deputy leader Daisy Cooper said: “This cowardly attempt to obstruct a vital public inquiry is a kick in the teeth for bereaved families who’ve already waited far too long for answers.

 “Rishi Sunak's promise to govern with integrity and accountability has been left in tatters.